Last Updated on August 24, 2023

 Maquoketa Caves State Park is located in East Iowa and the awesome thing about it is that it’s completely free to visit!
-The park consists of various walking trails through a woodland area (complete with the dreaded deer!), some follow the path through large caves and others lead to the entrances of caves that require a bit of crawling!
-There are 16 altogether, around 50% are ‘walk in caves’.
-Here are my tips for visiting!
+The park consists of 6 miles of walking trails through a woodland area (complete with the deer!), some follow the path through large caves and others lead to the entrances of caves that require a bit of crawling!
+There are 16 caves altogether, around 50% are ‘walk in caves’.
+The caves were first discovered back in the 1830s.

 Take plenty to drink

-As it’s just a State Park and not a full blown tourist attraction, there is nowhere to buy food or drinks, even the water fountain was out of order when I visited.
+As it’s just a State Park and not a full blown tourist attraction, there is nowhere to buy food or drink, even the water fountain was out of order when I visited.
 When I visited I was there for a few hours and we didn’t even complete all the trails.
-There are toilet facilities though and during the warmer months there are State Park Interpreters to tell you about the trails and the bats that live in the caves.
+There are toilet facilities though and during the warmer months on the weekends there are State Park Interpreters to tell you about the trails and the bats that live in the caves.

 Take bug spray!

-As mentioned in my 15 Crazy Differences Living in Iowa/USA post, there are plenty of bugs here too, make sure to wear bug spray!
+There are plenty of bugs, so make sure to wear bug spray!
 The trails are very ‘wild’ so there are lots of bugs around!